8 ways to survive holiday meals so you won’t have to diet after the New Year

 1. Don’t arrive starving.
 Be sure you eat a regular meal before arriving for holiday lunch or dinner.
 Never sit down at the table with your stomach rumbling!
 Of course, the idea behind not eating before the holiday meal is to leave more room for all the special dishes you’ve been looking forward to.
 But you’ll regret it later.
 Eating too much can cause some nasty headaches, stomach pain, constipation or worse — you could spend the latter half of your holiday alone and on the toilet.

-2. Start with soup or a drink of water.
+2. Start with soup or a cup of water.
 If soup is on the menu, you’re in luck.
 It will satisfy your taste buds and start to fill up your stomach.
 If there’s no soup, a glass of water before your meal will fill a portion of your stomach.
 We’re not saying you should drink to keep from eating.
 But a glass of water before you eat might help to keep you from overindulging.

 3. Use a smaller plate.
-If your host’s holiday ware includes mega-sized plates, try asking for one of their “every day” smaller plates.
+If your host’s holiday ware includes mega-sized plates, try asking for one of their “everyday” smaller plates.
 To fill a large plate, you’ll need large amounts of food.
 A smaller plate will look generously full of smaller portions.

 4. Greens first, meat second, grains last.
 Fill half your plate with greens or other vegetables, and the other two quarters with lean meat and healthy grains.
 You can try everything, just in the right proportions.